 The definition of the RAF components is dynamic over time and reflects the management objectives of the risks related to the Strategic Plan objectives.
-Annually, it proceeds to verification as part of the process of assigning budget targets.
-Further analysis for the purposes of preventive control of the Risk Appetite, and in particular capital adequacy, are carried out on the occasion of the study of extraordinary transactions (mergers, acquisitions, sales, etc.).
+It is verified annually as part of the process of assigning budget targets.
+Further analysis for the purpose of preventive control of the Risk Appetite, in particular capital adequacy, is carried out on the occasion of extraordinary transactions (mergers, acquisitions, sales, etc.).